UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Chapter9/Kaleidoscope-ch9.md

 Adding debugging information in LLVM IR is rather straight forward.
 The bulk of the problem is in tracking the source location information in the parser.
 Fortunately for Ubiquity.NET.Llvm version of Kaleidoscope, the ANTLR4 generated parsers do this for us already!
 Thus, combining the parser with Ubiquity.NET.Llvm makes building a full compiler for custom languages, including debug support a lot easier.
+The most "complex" part is handling the correct ownership semantics for a DIBuilder but that is generally enforced by the compiler as it is a `ref struct` type.